-b)Utility windows are not permitted on either elevation with frontage to the street unless they are integrated into architectural features of the development.
+- a) Development must address both streetfrontages. - Utility windows are not permitted on either elevation with frontage to the street unless they are integrated into architectural features of the development.

-- a) Fencing facing the street or forward of the building line must avoid extensive lengths of 'Colorbond'eelourbond as it presents a barrier to the street. - b) Solid fencing of a length greater than 30% may be permitted where landscaping is provided to soften the visual impact on the streetscape.
+Fencing facing the street or forward of the building line must avoid extensive lengths of 'Colorbond' as it presents a barrier to the street.

+Solid fencing of a length greater than 30% may be permitted where landscaping is rovided to soften the visual impact on the streetscape.

 1.8 metre high fence to all boundaries including private open space areas.

-All fencing forward of building line cannot be 'Colorbond'.
+All fencing forward of building line cannot be 'Colorbond' (All Residential zones excluding R5 zone).